 Electronic proof of delivery software captures the moment a delivery is completed.
 A signature, a photo, a timestamp, a GPS coordinate.
 Most platforms do all of that.
-But the requirements that make a POD record operationally useful vary significantly across industries, and a configuration that works well for a consumer goods distributor can leave a pharmaceutical operation non-compliant and a 3PL unable to serve its clients.
+But the requirements that make an electronic proof of delivery record operationally useful vary significantly across industries, and a configuration that works well for a consumer goods distributor can leave a pharmaceutical operation non-compliant and a 3PL unable to serve its clients.

 The capture layer is standard.
 What differs is what needs to be captured, who needs to access it, what compliance record it creates, how it feeds back into the ERP and the inventory system, and how it handles the rejection or return that follows when something goes wrong at the point of delivery.

 This guide covers ten industries.
-For each one, it covers the delivery reality, what standard ePOD typically misses, what the platform needs to capture, and what the downstream data requirements are.
+For each one, it covers the delivery reality, what standard ePOD typically misses, what the electronic proof of delivery platform needs to capture, and what the downstream data requirements are.
 The cross-industry comparison table at the end maps all ten against four criteria.

 Ten Industries, Ten Different Sets of Requirements